ELitED/glossary/README.md

 The words "Green Button" refers to the symbol and initiative of providing individuals and business with machine-readable data of their historic and current energy usage.

- virtual machine image that can be programmatically configured by the software called Vagrant.

 In file "Green Button":

 ```text